Ali Saleh (footballer)

-Ali Saleh Ali Saleh Amro (born 22 January 2000), or simply Ali Saleh (علي صالح), is an Emirati professional footballer who plays for Emirati club Al Wasl.
+Ali Saleh Ali Saleh Amro (born 22 January 2000), or simply Ali Saleh (علي صالح), is an Emirati professional footballer who plays for Emirati club Al Wasl and the United Arab Emirates national team.

+International career

+On 4 January 2024, Saleh was named in the UAE's squad for the 2023 AFC Asian Cup.

 Personal life

 He was born in Dubai, with a Scottish mother and an Emirati father, accrediting his family as the driving force for his football passion.
 He is a fan of Manchester United and stated that he would love to play in the English Premier League one day, having taken a week training in the boot camp of the club and posting photo with fellow Scottish manager Alex Ferguson.